SALT LAKE CITY — Even a pandemic can’t stop the building boom in Salt Lake City.

 David Amott, the executive director of Preservation Utah, agrees.
 He’s been following the fate of one such building rather closely.

 An historic LDS chapel on Salt Lake City’s west side was once owned by the city.
-In recent years, it sold to a private party for $150,000.
+In recent years, the former 29th Ward building was sold to a private party for $150,000.
 Now, the owner says earthquake damage sustained last March has rendered the building best as a tear-down, and he’d like to sell the land.
 If demolition is approved, he stands to make hundreds of thousands of dollars.

 “We feel like this building is viable.
 I know a number of people who’d be more than happy to buy it from the current property owner for the amount he paid,” said Amott, who believes the building will have a “happy ending,” given that there are legal options to prevent demolition in this case.